 - A software interface to complete the process

 Usually, when using a POS system, the seller must use both hardware and software.
-The software has the effect of storing data, creating an online store.
+The software has the effect of storing data, and creating an online store.
 Meanwhile, the hardware – devices that are connected to the POS software will help you view information visually and support the check-out process.

 When does the business need a POS system?